d0pam1n/DoorPhone/README.md

+## This repository will not be updated in the future.
+I´m currently working on a crossplatform implementation based on Xamarin.

 # DoorPhone
 DoorPhone is an Android APP acting like a SIP-Client for an Door-Intercomstation.
 This project is delevoped in connection with the Open Source Software [DoorPi](https://github.com/motom001/DoorPi) but could be used with other "doorbell" software too.